guikaiwen/QSP_Paper_Artifact/README.md

 # QSP_Paper_Artifact
-This Repo contains two jupyter notebook files that demonstrate two examples of the circuit proposed in https://arxiv.org/pdf/2303.02131.pdf, using the Braket SDK:
+This Repo contains two Jupyter Notebook files that demonstrate two examples of the low-depth quantum state preparation (QSP) protocol proposed in https://arxiv.org/pdf/2303.02131.pdf, using the Braket SDK:

 1. `1+2_Circuit_With_COPY_Braket.ipynb`: A 1+2 version ($n = 3$, $m = 1$) with all quantum gates hard-coded.
 All gate sequences and operations are implemented exactly as defined in the paper.
 2. `2+2_Circuit_Braket.ipynb`: A 2+2 version ($n = 4$, $m = 2$) with all quantum gates hard-coded.
 We do not implement the COPY operations to save some ancilla qubits.